neo-project/global-blockchain-compliance-hub/readme.md

 - The landing page (i.e. the one that says "Welcome to NEO's Global Blockchain Compliance Hub!!" at the top), which is called `index.html`
 - All of the content pages of the Hub, which are Markdown files (i.e. they end in `.md`) contained in the `_posts` folder

 To edit a page, first click on it's name.
 You should then see a rendered version of the page (if it's a Markdown file) or the actual code (if it's `index.html`).
 Next, click on the pencil-like icon on the top right of the box containing the content.
 (It should be to the right of the words "Raw," "Blame," and "History.")
-Now you'll be in the editor...go crazy!
+Now you'll be in the editor and can add the desired content.
+Once finished, scroll below the editor where it will say "Propose file change".
+Enter a descreption of your proposed changes and click the green button at the bottom that says "Propose file change".
+You will be led to a page called "Comparing Changes" that compares your branch to the master branch.
+If it all looks good, select "Create pull request", another edit box will pop up below, and then select "Create pull request" again below the box to confirm.
+The NEO Admin project owners will need to approve your changes for them to appear on the site.

 To delete a page, simply delete the .md file that contains it.